menu

 Overview

 Elko is a very small town located in the state of Georgia.
-With a population of 3,873 people and just one neighborhood, Elko is the 182nd largest community in Georgia.
-Much of the housing stock in Elko was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Elko economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Elko, where the median household income is $111,094.00.
+With a population of 3,842 people and just one neighborhood, Elko is the 182nd largest community in Georgia.
+Elko has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Elko, where the median household income is $139,375.00.

 Occupations and Workforce

 Unlike some towns, Elko isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Elko are a mix of both white- and blue-collar jobs.
-Overall, Elko is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Elko who work in management occupations (13.98%), office and administrative support (10.13%), and sales jobs (8.14%).
+Overall, Elko is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Elko who work in teaching (13.12%), management occupations (12.81%), and sales jobs (8.85%).

 Of important note, Elko is also a town of artists.
 Elko has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Elko’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.11% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.70% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Being a small town, Elko does not have a public transit system used by locals to get to and from work.
+Elko is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Elko in 2018 was $45,412, which is wealthy relative to Georgia and the nation.
-This equates to an annual income of $181,648 for a family of four.
-However, Elko contains both very wealthy and poor people as well.
+The per capita income in Elko in 2022 was $47,992, which is wealthy relative to Georgia and the nation.
+This equates to an annual income of $191,968 for a family of four.

 The most common language spoken in Elko is English.
 Other important languages spoken here include Italian and Spanish.